Pol264/FDP/README.md

 **2. Obtain train embeddings**

+     1. Execute count_sequences.py to know the number of sequences you need to specify in
+        parallelize_embedding_extraction_8M_our_model.sh

+        python count_sequences.py

-  1. Execute parallelize_embedding_extraction_8M_our_model.sh as has all the hyperparameters prepared to extract the       training embeddings by splitting dataset into different jobs.
+     2. Execute parallelize_embedding_extraction_8M_our_model.sh as has all the hyperparameters prepared to extract           the training embeddings by splitting dataset into different jobs.

         sbatch parallelize_embedding_extraction_8M_our_model.sh

-  2. Execute per_job_compress_train_embeddings_8M_our_model.sh as has all the hyperparameters to merge all the             embeddings created by 8M our model into 10 numpy arrays.
+     3. Execute per_job_compress_train_embeddings_8M_our_model.sh as has all the hyperparameters to merge all the             embeddings created by 8M our model into 10 numpy arrays.

         sbatch per_job_compress_train_embeddings_8M_our_model.sh

-  3. Execute joining_jobs_compress_train_embeddings_8M.sh as has all the hyperparameters to merge the 10 numpy arrays      into 1
+     4. Execute joining_jobs_compress_train_embeddings_8M.sh as has all the hyperparameters to merge the 10 numpy             arrays into 1

         sbatch joining_jobs_compress_train_embeddings_8M.sh

 **3. Obtain validation and test embeddings**

+      1. Execute validation_testing_embedding_8M.sh with the hyperparameters it has.

+         sbatch validation_testing_embedding_8M.sh

+**4. Train the autoencoder**

+      1. Once you have the array that contains all the embeddings, run autoencoder_parallelized_8M.sh to train the          autoencoder with training embeddings.

+      sbatch autoencoder_parallelized_8M.sh

+**5. Compute metrics**

+      1. Execute FCD_embeddings.sh.
+Note: You need to change the input dimension to the corresponding embedding             dimension.
+For example for 8M is 320.

+         sbatch FCD_embeddings.sh

+      2. Execute perplexity_calculation_our_model.sh

+         sbatch perplexity_calculation_our_model.sh

+      In both output files you will obtain the metrics results for 8M our model.